 You don’t know what you did, but you know you did something — and your partner is pissed.
 The anger isn’t the problem.
 Rather, it’s the way they’re handling it.
 Instead of communicating about your transgression, they’re not saying a thing.
 Maybe they’re stomping around or sighing heavily, but they certainly aren’t speaking.
 Ah, the silent treatment.
 Now you’re walking on eggshells, hoping the ice will melt quickly and you two can get back to normal.

 The silent treatment is a common game of emotional chicken that can be extremely debilitating to a marriage.
-Luckily, whether this is a rare thing in your relationship or it’s a defense mechanism, you can break through the invisible wall, address the real issue in the short-term, and work together to make the silent treatment a thing of the past.
+Luckily, whether this is a rare thing in your relationship or a go-to defense mechanism, you can break through the invisible wall, address the real issue in the short term, and work together to make the silent treatment a thing of the past.